8 min read

 An electric current is sent through the mixture to excite the nitrogen, which collides with low-temperature helium atoms to produce photons through resonant energy transfer.

 The photons flow into the nozzle and are reflected in one powerful light beam.
-After it’s concentrated into one point, this beam becomes a laser with the ability to cut through solid objects.
+After it’s concentrated into one point, this beam becomes a laser that can cut through solid objects.

 FIBER LASERS